Natural Remedies for IBS: A Review of the Science

 STW5-II contains iberis, Melissa, licorice, chamomile, peppermint, and caraway and showed significant improvement in IBS symptoms and abdominal pain.
 17

-Padma lax is a traditional Tibetan formula which contains aloe, jateorhiza root, marsdenia, and rhamnus bark, along with 6 other herbs.
-In one study, significant improvement in constipation, the severity of abdominal pain and gas was seen.
+Padma lax is a traditional Tibetan formula that contains aloe, jateorhiza root, marsdenia, and rhamnus bark, along with 6 other herbs.
+In one study, significant improvement in constipation, the severity of abdominal pain, and gas was seen.
 Significantly more people reported improvement as compared to previous treatment(s).
 18

 Traditional Chinese Medicine Formulations

 Traditional Chinese Medicine (TCM) formulations have also been studied in IBS.
-Here are the types with positive studies.
+Here are the types of positive studies.

 TXNG or Tong-xie-ning, contains peony, atractylodes, citrus rind, and allium and was tested in IBS-D. Results indicated decreased IBS-related pain (as measured by a numeric pain intensity scale), decreased frequency of diarrhea and improved consistency in stool.
 19 Nearly 83% of all patients reported a reduction in pain as compared to about 40% of non-IBS patients.

 TXYF or Tong-Xie-Yao-Fang contains atractylodes, peony, citrus rind and ledebouriella root and was tested in IBS-D. Patients reported decreased pain.
 Lab tests indicated decreases in 5-HT and corticotrophin-releasing factor (CRF), though the significance of these findings is not clear.
 20